 Several million people are still being covered in the individual market outside of the exchange.
 Most of these plans meet the new ACA rules, and more will over time as plans lose their grandfathered status, or are no longer offered.
 (States have the option of allowing plans that were to have been cancelled to remain on the market for up to three more years.)
 Subsidies are only available on the exchanges, so the off-exchange population tends to be higher income.
 They are not included in the federal exchange enrollment reports but both on and off the exchange enrollees count in an insurers’ risk pool.
 Because they probably skew younger and healthier, they may keep the markets and premiums more stable.

-Basically premium support is like a coupon or voucher.
+Basically, premium support is like a coupon or voucher.
 Instead of having a federal Medicare program pay your doctors and hospitals, etc. - drawing on tax revenue and the premiums beneficiaries pay - people on Medicare would get a voucher.
-(Ryan shuns the word "voucher" He prefers the word "subsidy").
+(Ryan shuns the word "voucher."
+He prefers the word "subsidy").
 The voucher would go up in value each year - but not as fast as health care costs rise.
 Critics say this means that the federal government will save money but the elderly and the disabled will pay more and more each year.
-Ryan says it will mean cost savings; his critics say it means cost-shifting to a relatively poor slice of the population that can't bear the cost.
+Ryan says it will mean cost savings, but his critics say it means cost-shifting to a relatively poor slice of the population that can't bear the cost.
 Plans accepting those vouchers and covering Medicare-age people would have to operate in a health insurance exchange of some type, and meet some requirements and government regulations under Ryan's plan.
 Details would have to be hashed out by Congress.

 Under traditional Medicaid, states could allow health care providers to “presume” that a patient is eligible for Medicaid.
 The provider could get reimbursed until eligibility was determined by the state.
 The ACA expands presumptive eligibility in Medicaid.
 If it appears hospital patients fit the Medicaid income requirements, the hospital will be able to get reimbursed and the patient can also get follow-up care.
 Eventually, the goal is to have data systems good enough to determine eligibility almost instantly.
 In the meantime, this will help hospitals get paid, and patients will be connected with coverage.